Pattaya beach guide

 If your after a more relaxing time, then you can rent a deck chair and umbrella from 200 baht ($6) for the day.
 Whilst relaxing you will be approached by local vendors offering you all sorts of fake goods you probably don’t want.

-Running parallel to the beach, is beach road here you will find all the refreshments you may need for your day relaxing.
+Running parallel to the sand, is beach road here you will find all the refreshments you may need for your day relaxing.
 Beach road is also home to some the best shopping in Pattaya, and is home to 3 large malls and several markets.

 We would recommend visiting this beach if your after a bit of excitement as well as chilling.
-The beach is open daily from early hours until dusk, but be warned the beach promenade becomes a red light zone at night.
+The beach is open daily from early hours until dusk, but be warned the promenade becomes a red light zone at night.

 Or why not stay right in the middle of the action at one of the best hotels on Beach road?